 Sailing and on the Water Adventures

-Sailing aboard a tall ship, or taking a San Diego Historic Bay Cruise aboard our authentic 1914 pilot boat Pilot is one of those fun must have experiences in the San Diego area.
+Sailing aboard a tall ship, or taking a San Diego Historic Bay Cruise aboard our authentic 1914 pilot boat Pilot is one of those fun must have experiences in San Diego.

 The Californian is a replica of a revenue cutter - an armed maritime law enforcement vessel - that patrolled the coast during the California Gold Rush.
 A topsail schooner built for speed, the Californian carries 7,000 square feet of canvas, measures 145 feet in length and weighs 130 tons.
 In July 2003, she was designated the Official Tall Ship of the State of California.